Matthew McLean, MA, MFTI

 Email or Call Matthew McLean, MA, MFTI at 1-800-651-8085 ext.
 26705

 More Info About My Practice

 My primary office is located on Ventura Blvd in Encino, west of White Oak.
 I believe it should be easy for you to actually get to your therapist.
 For this reason, my offices are on the ground floor (no stairs required) of a modern, professional medical office building, close to the 101 freeway (White Oak exit).
-Parking is free in our private lot.
-If you use public transit, there is a bus stop right next door.
-I have a second office located on Jones Way in Simi Valley near the hospital.
-This office also has plenty of free parking in a private lot, and is easy to get to.
+Parking is free in our private lot, and there is a bus stop next door.
+I also see clients in our Simi Valley office on Jones Way, near the hospital.
+This office also has plenty of free parking in a private lot, and is very easy to get to, just a couple blocks from the 118 freeway.
 I work with Change within Reach, Inc. a professional clinical therapy group, under the supervision of Anna Gershelis, Ph.D., LCSW.

 My Role as a Therapist

 I specialize in helping people find the strength and resources needed to make lasting changes in their lives.
 The unusual combination of Solution-Focused, Narrative, and Family Systems therapy techniques allows me to help you quickly discover ways to become resilient while also uncovering behavioral and relationship patterns in your life which may be affecting you.
 In my work with individuals, couples, and families facing challenges, I am a facilitator and guide, helping you learn, explore, discover, and grow.
 I can help you identify and make the most of the tools in your toolbox, and develop new ones if needed.